k-takata/ptycheck/README.md

 If both `USE_FILEEXTD` and `USE_DYNFILEID` are not defined, the program can run only on Vista or later.

+## ConPTY

+Recent versions of Windows support [ConPTY](https://learn.microsoft.com/en-us/windows/console/creating-a-pseudoconsole-session) and Cygwin/MSYS2 can use it.
+This allows an application to run as it is in a normal console window. ptycheck doesn't detect when it is run in ConPTY, which is the expected behavior.

+To enable or disable ConPTY, you can set the `CYGWIN` or `MSYS` environment variable to `enable_pcon` or `disable_pcon` before starting mintty. mintty also supports the `-P [on|off]` or `--pcon [on|off]` option.

 ## License

 [The MIT License](LICENSE).
 (You can also choose the Vim license.)